Buchu

 • Buchu can be grown from seeds, but they are not commonly found, and the plants are unlikely to grow in colder climates.

-• Another way to grow buchu is from cuttings, which must be planted in late summer, preferable as a part of a hillside garden.
+• Another way to grow buchu is from cuttings, which must be planted in late summer, preferable as part of a hillside garden.

-• The leaves are harvested during the summer, when the shrub is blooming or fruiting.
+• The leaves are harvested during the summer when the shrub is blooming or fruiting.

 Additional Information